03 December 2025

 E-bikes and e-scooters are becoming increasingly popular, with most powered by lithium-ion batteries.
 These batteries are widely used in everyday products, but when not handled correctly, they can pose a serious fire risk.

 Across the UK, fire services have seen a rise in fires linked to e-bike and e-scooter batteries.
-For example, 199 e-bike and e-scooter fires were reported to the Office of Product Safety and Standards in 2023, an increase from the previous year.
+199 e-bike and e-scooter fires were reported to the Office of Product Safety and Standards in 2023, an increase from the previous year.
 This is data collected from the National Fire Chiefs Council and the Office of Product Safety and Standards.

 Lithium-ion batteries can fail catastrophically, sometimes exploding or causing fast-developing fires.
 Safe use, storage, and disposal are essential to protect homes and lives.